MC-Oruc/File-Organizer-Tool/README.md

 5.  **Apply**: If the plan looks correct, click "Apply Organization".
 6.  **Reverse**: To undo the last organization in the selected directory, click "Reverse Organization".
 This will move files from the created subdirectories back to the parent directory and attempt to restore original filenames if "Remove Prefix" was used.
 7.  **Language & Theme**: Use the dropdown menus at the top to change the UI language or theme.
+8.  **Export Tree**: Click "Export Tree" to generate and save a tree-view representation of the current directory structure to a text file.
+This creates a visual map of all folders and files in a hierarchical format.

 ### Command Line Interface (CLI)